Carisbrooke Castle: Later history

-In 1377, in the reign of Richard II the castle was unsuccessfully attacked by the French.
-It was reputedly saved by local hero Peter de Heyno who shot the French commander.
-Anthony Woodville, Lord Scales, later Earl Rivers, obtained a grant of the castle and rights of Lordship in 1467.
+Not much is known of the castle in the late 14th to the early 15th centuries; lords of the island had short tenures and visited infrequently.
+In 1450 the island's inhabitants petitioned Henry VI to intervene since the castle lacked a garrison and was in a state of general disrepair.
+The brother-in-law of Edward IV, Anthony Woodville, Lord Scales, later Earl Rivers, obtained a grant of the castle and rights of lordship in 1467.
 He was responsible for the addition of the Woodville Gate, now known as the Entrance Gate.
 Woodville was killed by Richard III in 1483, but his brother Edward Woodville, Lord Scales was given control of the castle on the accession of Henry VII in 1485.